emanuelefalbo/ClusterGene/docs/source/usage.rst

      -  choose between KMeans and K-Medoid clustering algorithms

-The EnGene software returns as main output a **output_file.csv** containing the label for each class computed by the chosen algorithm.
+The EnGene software returns as main output a **output_file.csv** containing the label for each gene, computed by the chosen algorithm.

 Submission in Batch
 ###################